iAvoe/Az900-Module-1-2-Review/README.md

 #### Which type of cloud service model is typically licensed through a monthly or annual subscription?
 - SaaS

+#### Which cloud service model is used by Azure SQL Database?
+- PaaS

+##### In which two deployment models are customers responsible for managing operating systems that host applications?
+- IaaS
+- on-premises

 #### In which cloud service model is the customer responsible for managing the operating system?
-- SaaS

-#### Which type of cloud service are virtual networks?
 - IaaS

 #### Which of the following requires the most user management of cloud services?